Flow between extremal one-point energy correlators in QCD

 { The energy density generated by a vector current is characterized by a single parameter $a_{\mathcal{E}}$ bounded by unitarity to $-1/2 \leq a_{\mathcal{E}} \leq 1$, with extremal values saturated by free theories of different matter content.
 Through confinement, QCD transmutes fermionic matter into scalars, revealing a nontrivial flow between extremal correlators.
 We reconstruct this flow using perturbative QCD and chiral perturbation theory.
 The observable is accessible with currently available experimental data. }

-On its 50th anniversary \cite{Gross:2022hyw}, Quantum Chromodynamics (QCD) remains a vibrant and rich field, a whetstone for theoretical physicists to sharpen their understanding of Quantum Field Theory and of Nature.
-A defining feature of QCD is confinement, which changes dramatically dynamics as it flows from the ultraviolet (UV) to the infrared (IR).
-Observables appropriate in one regime often lose their utility in the other: the S-matrix efficiently characterizes two-pion scattering, but quickly becomes unfeasible once multi-particle thresholds open, while jet rates are well defined at high energies but not at low.
+On its 50th anniversary \cite{Gross:2022hyw}, quantum chromodynamics (QCD) remains a vibrant and rich field, a whetstone for theoretical physicists to sharpen their understanding of quantum field theory and of nature.
+A defining feature of QCD is confinement, which dramatically changes dynamics as it flows from the ultraviolet (UV) to the infrared (IR).
+Observables appropriate in one regime often lose their utility in the other: the $S$ matrix efficiently characterizes two-pion scattering, but quickly becomes unfeasible once multiparticle thresholds open, while jet rates are well defined at high energies but not at low.

 Event shapes provide a class of observables that can be studied across scales.
 Indeed, it was through their study that a first understanding of gluon emission emerged \cite{Ellis:1976uc,PhysRevLett.39.1587,PhysRevLett.39.1237,PhysRevLett.41.1581}.
 A particularly relevant set of event shapes are energy correlators \cite{PhysRevD.17.2298,PhysRevLett.41.1585}, which possess rich theoretical and phenomenological properties, recently reviewed in \cite{Moult:2025nhu}.
-While much of the phenomenological studies have been devoted to multi-point correlators, the simplest case, the one-point energy correlator, remains largely unexplored.
+While much of the phenomenological studies have been devoted to multipoint correlators, the simplest case, the one-point energy correlator, remains largely unexplored.